To use this website you must be of legal drinking age

 Discover the flavour of Jura whisky, from bright citrus and vanilla to rich chocolate, spice and tropical fruit.
 Explore tasting notes, food pairings and expert guidance to find the Jura expression that best suits your palate.

-If you're trying to find the best tasting single malt whisky for your palate, the honest answer is that it depends on what you enjoy.
+If you're trying to find the best tasting single malt whisky for your palate, the honest answer is that it depends on what flavours you enjoy.
 Jura makes that question easier to answer.
-Made on a Scottish island by fewer than 250 people, it offers a fruity, balanced house style that runs across every expression, with citrus, orchard fruit, vanilla, caramel, and gentle spice at the core.
+Made on a Scottish island by fewer than 250 people, it offers a fruity, balanced house style across every expression, with citrus, orchard fruit, vanilla, caramel, and gentle spice at the core.
 Unlike heavily peated island malts, Jura is approachable by design: a dram that rewards exploration without demanding specialist knowledge.

 Jura's house style: fruity, balanced, and shaped by tall stills